mrsahin101/BOOKS/C_Programming/C_All_in_One_Desk_Reference_For_Dummies/Book_I_Hello_C/Notes.md

     2. Linker errros            -> Missing module or function errors
     3. Runtime errors           -> Flaw in your program flow or thinking.
     4. Bugs                     -> Unexpected behavior when program runing.
 Hardest one to deal with it.

+- Char size : -127 to 128 -> Or when unsigned : 0 to 255;

+- When we taking input with getchar, we have to clean up input buffer. fflush(stdin); -> for Windows, fpurge(stdin) -> for Unix based machines!

+- gets() doesnt considered as safe function. for demostration purposes it could be used but when it comes to using in serious programs, it could generates security flaws.

+- When we getting input from keyboard we getting it like string.
+If we want to work with it(in-case of numbers), we should convert it to integer or float.
+    1. atoi() -> Converts string to integer ( ASCII to integer)
+    2. atof() -> Converts string to float (ASCII to float)